Complex Dirac structures: invariants and local structure: Introduction

 \subsection{Acknowledgements}

 This work stems from the PhD thesis of the first author, supervised by the second author and Henrique Bursztyn, to whom we are greatly indebted.
 The first author is also grateful to Hudson Lima for helpful conversations.
+We would also like to thank the anonymous referee for her/his careful reading of the paper.